 The following procedures have been incorporated to minimize potential health concerns:

-9. At the end of each day, the classrooms will be disinfected again to prepare for the next day.
+At the end of each class, the desks will be disinfected again to prepare for the next class.

 Student/Staff Illness and/or Exposure